S. G. Kingston: Death

 Around mid-September 1897 Kingston was in Adelaide to appear in an action being heard before the Supreme Court, and expressed to his brother-in-law Hubert Giles his confidence in the outcome.
 He took it badly however when the verdict went the other way.
-Canon Hopcraft of St. John's (Anglican) church, Adelaide, a longtime friend and confidante, reported that he took this loss personally, and was not seen sober for several days.
+Canon W. S. Hopcraft of St John's Church, Adelaide, a longtime friend and confidante, reported that he took this loss personally, and was not seen sober for several days.

 Back in Port Augusta, Kingston, never a temperate man, and frequently driven to excessive drinking, "had been in a very depressed state of mind for some time" and was suffering the after-effects of a heavy night when he received news of a client having withdrawn from a case, though there is no indication that precipitated what happened next.

 He shot himself through the heart with a Martini-Henry sporting rifle at his office in Church Street at 2.40 pm on 4 October 1897 and died shortly after.
 Charles Kingston, who had recently returned from a triumphant visit to the United Kingdom, followed by a meeting with the Federation Commission, where he was elected chairman; cancelled all appointments and with his Commissioner of Crown Lands (L. O'Loughlin) was on the 4.30 pm Broken Hill express, and at Petersburg had a "special" waiting to take them to Port Augusta, arriving at 3.45 am.
 After viewing the body, which caused Charles Kingston great distress, they returned with the coffin by the same train.

 His remains were deposited in the family mausoleum, West Terrace Cemetery.